-What is the lowest salary in the NHL? (and who is making it)
+What is the NHL minimum salary? (and who is making it) 2024

 In hockey and most other professional sports the contracts that make the headlines are the largest and most expensive ones.
 But these are team sports and there are a lot of players that don’t get the press.
 How much do the players at the bottom-end get paid?

 What is the lowest salary in the NHL?
-In 2020-21 the lowest salary as mandated by the collective bargaining agreement for a player is $700,000 USD.
-Approximately 14% of the players in the NHL make the league minimum, which will be raised to $750,000 in 2021-22 in the last year of the current collective bargaining agreement.
+In 2023-24 the lowest salary as mandated by the collective bargaining agreement for a player is $775,000 USD.
+Approximately 14% of the players in the NHL make the league minimum.

-The current bargaining agreement between the NHL and the players started out in 2012 is set to expire after the 2021-22.
-Throughout this time the league has mapped out what the lowest salary for a player in the NHL can be in each given year.
+During each collective bargaining agreement between the owners and players the league has mapped out what the lowest salary for a player in the NHL can be in each given year.

 The minimum has been raised with an expectation that the salary cap will rise but has not been pegged at a certain percentage of the salary cap.